XNAT-Dashboards/XNAT-Dashboards/docs/user_guide.rst

-**roles_config** this key value contains information regarding user, their assigned roles and project that should be visbile to each role.
+**roles_config** this key value contains information regarding user, their assigned roles and project that should be visible to each role.

 user roles::